Duru-E/DevOps-Demo/ReadME.txt

 Start-Process "C:\Program Files\Docker\Docker\Docker Desktop.exe"

 ## drewe fill in the samba credientials and real share path
-net use o: \\192.168.2.254\testing /user:sambauser sambapass  (net use o: /delete if you done fucked up) timeout /t 60
+net use o: \\192.168.2.254\Storage /user:smbuser smb  (net use o: /delete if you done fucked up) timeout /t 60

 ## if your cool (katie) you write a validation that the file transfer is done being coppied